 Here’s my deal.

 During peak week, I will have my athletes drink excess water and keep sodium intake the same as it has been all prep.
-Peak week won’t look too much different than other weeks in their prep except I may give them a big carb day and decrease HIIT that week.
+Peak week won’t look too differently than other weeks in their prep except I may give them a big carb day and decrease cardio. in the few days leading up to the show, cardio will be non existent and lifting will be light.
+Rest day before show day!
 But that is about it.
-It’s simple.
+KISS….
+Keep It Simple Stupid.

 It’s simple and not simple.